 Define the mode of operation of a terminal session on the server side.
-The available values are Console and Stream.
+The available values are Console, Console-UTF8 and Stream.

 If set to Console (default), the server reads the screen buffer in a loop and detects modifications based on current cursor location.
+In Console-UTF8 mode the console is handed in Unicode mode and data is converted to and from UTF-8 for the client.
 If set to Stream, the server reads the stdout and stderr of cmd.exe as a stream of data, while providing basic facilities for command-line editing.